nathanielrb/tenforce-report-typesetting/readme.md

 ## Installation

-Requires Pandoc and TexLive.
+1. Requires Pandoc and TexLive.
 For Ubuntu:

 ```
 sudo apt-get install pandoc
 sudo apt-get install texlive
 ```

-Edit the first line of ./typeset to point to the installation directory, and add ./typeset to your path:
+2. Edit the first line of ./typeset to point to the installation directory.

+3. Add ./typeset to your path:

 ```
 export PATH=$PATH:/path/to/tenforce-report-typesetting/typeset